airicyu/solana-dev-docker/README.md

 # How to run it?

 1) Checkout the code.
+2) (Optional) Run `./genWallet.sh` to generate wallet.
-2) Run `./start.sh` to start the container.
+3) Run `./start.sh` to start the container.
 (It may take some time to build the first time.
 Be patient.)
-3) Run `./shell.sh` to open Shell.
+4) Run `./shell.sh` to open Shell.
-4) Done.
+5) Done.
+Feel free to play with the environment!

-5) When you wanna stop it, just run `./stop.sh` .
+P.S.
+When you wanna stop it, just run `./stop.sh` .

-# Wanna mount files to the container?
+# Wanna mount project files to the container?

 The `workspace` dir is already mounted to the container's `/workspace` dir.
 You can freely put anythings under this directory.